41north/besu-exflo/README.md

 Put simply it has been our experience that pulling via the Web3 interface is sub-optimal for a variety reasons which are better explored in a blog post.

+### Why Kafka and Postgres?
+Is it possible to develop more data stores?

+TBW

+### Can we replace RocksDB storage engine with Exflo?

+TBW

 ## 📬 Get in touch